gnikyt/gnikyt.github.io/docs/assets/files/cv.md

 - Managed and maintained custom client applications and plugins
 - Worked in collaboration with other remote teams as a subcontractor
 - Utilized various languages for builds such as PHP, Python, Ruby on the<br>backend with the standard frontend toolsets

-- Worked with many platforms for websites and apps
-  - CMS systems (Wordpress, Typo3, Drupal)
-  - Forum systems (phpBB, Invision)
-  - Commerce systems (Shopify, BigCommerce)
-  - Misc. projects with Rails, Laravel, Symfony, Django
+Languages, frameworks, and focus:

+* PHP, Python, HTML/CSS, Javascript, Symfony, Drupal, Typo3, phpBB, Invision, Wordpress, Rails, Laravel, Django, Symfony, Shopify, BigCommerce.

 ## Open Source